 It is open from 8.30 am to 5 pm and the entrance is free.

-Best place for cherry blossoms in Osaka – Kema Sakuranomiya Park
+The best place for cherry blossoms in Osaka – Kema Sakuranomiya Park

 If you are visiting Osaka during cherry blossom season, you can’t miss Kema Sakuranomiya Park.
 You will find a lot of cherry blossoms around the castle and on many streets of Osaka, however, Kema Sakuranomiya Park is one of the best places to see cherry blossoms in Osaka.